HebiRobotics/QuickBuffers/README.md

 Be aware that this prevents the definition of cycles in the message definitions.

+`TODO`: In the benchmarks it seems that eager allocation is very good if all fields are used, but can be significantly reduce performance if most fields are empty.
+We should enable the lazy option so users can specify what fields they expect.

 ### Serialization Order

 `Protobuf-Java` defines fields in the same order as in the `.proto` file, and it serializes them in the order of ascending field numbers.
 Unfortunately, this results in poor semi-random memory access patterns. `RoboBuffers` instead orders fields primarily by their type, and serializes them in a way that results in a fully sequential access pattern.